infomark-org/infomark-docs/docs/content/guides/administrator.md

 The system collects *bids* from students.
 Each bid indicates a preference to different dates of the exercise groups (10 means best choice, 1 means the student would like to take another exercise group).
 By definition each student is enrolled into one unique group only.
 But, tutors can advise several exercise groups.

 To guarantee the best possible assignment between student and exercise groups -- maximizing the overall happiness -- we solve an Integer-Programm using [Symphony](https://projects.coin-or.org/SYMPHONY).
-Symphony can solve this problem instance with several exercise groups and thousand of students reliably.
+Symphony can solve this problem instance with several exercise groups and thousands of students reliably.

 The folder `assignment_solver` contains the docker image.
 Alternatively you can pull the docker image `patwie/symphony` from docker-hub.